puppetlabs/trapperkeeper/doc/example-web-service.md

   {:inc-and-get inc-and-get})
 ```

-The `defservice` macro is used to define a _trapperkeeper_ service and it is located in the
+The `defservice` macro is used to define a _TrapperKeeper_ service and it is located in the
 `puppetlabs.trapperkeeper.core` namespace.

 After an optional doc-string, the first form needs to be a map containing a `:depends` key and a `:provides` key.
 These
-are used to inform _trapperkeeper_ of a service's dependencies and the functions publicly available for consumption by
+are used to inform _TrapperKeeper_ of a service's dependencies and the functions publicly available for consumption by
 other services.
 Since this service has no dependencies, an empty list is provided for the `:depends` key.
 The
 `:provides` key is a list of a functions this service provides.